MozzBuilds/FloppyFish/README.md

 * Started with a square block for a fish, and rectangle blocks for the rock obstacles
 * Added physics like the movement of the background and rectangle blocks (the fish stays in the same X position)
 * Added gravity and jump ability for the fish
-* Added in the collisions between the fish and the obstacles, including min/max Y boundaries if the block goes off screen
+* Added in the collisions between the fish and the obstacles, including min/max Y boundaries if the fish goes off screen
 * Score tracking and functionality
 * Pause button, and making the button and score hidden at certain times
 * Performance enhancements